sportsbitenews/warp.oauth2provider/README.md

 Validate your base64 strings on https://www.base64encode.org/

+Now you can access protected endpoints with ?access_token=... or with the token in the Authorization HTTP header.

 ### Sign in (for web-clients / server-side usage)
 In order to allow a simple browser username / password sign-in mechanism, implement a method as follows: